 - 1.1 The center is the player who gives the ball to the quarterback via a snap.
-The center cannot take a direct 1.1 The center is the player who gives the ball to the quarterback via a snap.
 The center cannot take a direct hand off back from the quarterback (no center sneak play).
-Any violation of this play is illegal procedure. - 1.2 The center must take a position facing the defense with the feet straddling either side of the bean bag marking the Line of Scrimmage.
-The ball must be snapped off the ground and between the legs in one (1) motion in the direction from toe to heel.
-Any player who snaps the ball shall be considered as the center. - 1.3 The line of scrimmage and point of scrimmage shall be determined by the officials according to the dead-ball rules and scrimmage regulations. - 1.4 The quarterback is the first player who obtains possession of the ball directly from the Center. - 1.5 A run play occurs when a player crosses the line of scrimmage with the ball without a forward pass being thrown. - 1.6 The player who takes the handoff, toss, pitch or lateral can throw the ball from behind the line of scrimmage. - 1.7 No player is allowed to move to try to draw the opponent's offside.
-The quarterback cannot use tactics to try to draw the opponent offside (illegal procedure).
-The defensive unit on the field cannot shout terms that would confuse the offense and draw them offside (penalty). - 1.8 All defensive players are eligible to rush from anywhere on the field once the ball has been handed off, tossed, pitched or lateraled or there is a play action fake handoff, toss, pitch or lateral. - 1.9 Spinning is allowed, but the ball carrier cannot dive forward or jump to avoid a defensive player or gain yardage (no diving).
-One foot, at least, must remain in contact with the ground. - 1.10 It is up to the ball carrier to avoid contact with the defender. - 1.11 The ball is spotted where the ball carrier's hips are when the flag is pulled not where the ball is.
-The ball shall be placed so the its long axis is parallel to the sidelines.
+Any violation of this play is illegal forward handoff. - 1.2 The center must take a position facing the defense with the feet straddling either side of the bean bag marking the Line of Scrimmage.
+The ball must be snapped off the ground and between the legs in 1 motion in the direction from toe to heel.
+Any player who snaps the ball shall be considered as the center. - 1.3 The line of scrimmage and point of scrimmage shall be determined by the officials according to the dead-ball rules and scrimmage regulations. - 1.4 The quarterback is the first player who obtains possession of the ball directly from the Center. - 1.5 A run play occurs when a player crosses the line of scrimmage with the ball without a forward pass being thrown. - 1.6 The player who takes the handoff, toss, pitch or lateral can throw the ball from behind the line of scrimmage. - 1.7 The defensive unit on the field cannot shout terms that would confuse the offense and draw them offside (objectionable conduct). - 1.8 All defensive players are eligible to rush from anywhere on the field once the ball has been handed off, tossed, pitched or lateraled or there is a play action fake handoff, toss, pitch or lateral. - 1.9 Spinning is allowed, but the ball carrier cannot dive forward or jump to avoid a defensive player or gain yardage (no diving).
+1 foot, at least, must remain in contact with the ground. - 1.10 It is up to the ball carrier to avoid contact with the defender. - 1.11 The ball is spotted where the ball carrier's hips are when the flag is pulled not where the ball is.
+The ball shall be placed so the long axis is parallel to the sidelines.